Michael Lieberman, LPC

 Laughter – Laughter makes it easier to see the brighter side of life and helps us not take ourselves too seriously.
 I always try to find the humor in my own life; it keeps me grounded.
 I encourage my clients to do the same.

-Kindness – When you look around, do you see as much kindness between people as should be?
+Kindness – When you look around, do you see as much kindness between people as there should be?
 Probably not.
 But, I believe, it is essential to living fulfilled lives.
 You deserve it... and everyone is welcome here.

 Perfectly imperfect – I am not perfect.
 And I don’t expect you to to be either.
 Being human means learning from our mistakes, not being defined by them.